 Ordered mid-2020, just as the impact of the Coronavirus caused most of the world to go into lockdown.
 These four Addfield MP500 machines were purchased by the Nigerian Navy to provide a reliable source of waste disposal to the thousands of people being treated daily across the hospitals, clinics and medical centres located across the coastal regions of Nigeria.

 By November 2020, the four facilities were completed before being independently inspected by Bureau Veritas and then collected, beginning their journeys to Nigeria.
 Built in Addfield’s factory in Great Britain, SONCAP certification was obtained for export to Nigeria with the support of the UK’s Department Of International Trade.

 The implementation of these advanced incinerators has been developed for ease of use and longevity, able to be loaded and deashed comfortably alongside being clear to access for servicing and maintenance to ensure that they are able to be kept in the best operational condition for decades to come.

-Containerised solutions provided a high-quality factory finish to an installation.
-They are undoubtedly one of the most effective solutions to provide fast relief to the problem of hazardous waste
+Containerised solutions provide a high-quality factory finish to an installation.
+They are undoubtedly one of the most effective solutions to provide fast relief to the problem of hazardous waste.

 For the installation, Abraham Bah travelled out to be met by our local engineer Emmanuel Eikhenomian before meeting with a representative from the Navy and travelling to all four sites to complete the installations, commission the machines and to train local operators on how to get the best out of each machine, achieving maximum results whilst providing general maintenance and how to complete an annual service.
 Before leaving, our team provided access to the full online training to ensure that they are able to manage the servicing of the machines independently.

-The impact that these machines will make to the region was visible during the installation and being able to see them in operation first-hand really brought the value of the option for containerised incinerators as an essential option for many customers.
+The impact that these machines will make on the region was visible during the installation, and being able to see them in operation first-hand really brought the value of the option for containerised incinerators as an essential option for many customers.